WOODFIELD MALL

 Ground was broken for the first WOODFIELD MALL expansion in October 1972.
 This project would add a 2-level (118,200 square foot) Lord & Taylor, twenty-five inline stores and (25,000 square foot) Woodfield Ice Arena.
 When dedicated on October 2, 1973, the addition had increased the gross leasable area of the mall to approximately 1,940,000 square feet.
 It now contained 189 tenant spaces.

 Three separate cinema complexes would operate in -or around- the shopping hub.
-First was the ABC Great States Woodfield 1 & 2 Theatres, which opened, as a southeastern outparcel, July 30, 1971.
+First was the ABC Great States Woodfield 1 & 2 Theatres, which opened, as a southeastern outparcel, on July 30, 1971.
 Next came the ABC Great States Woodfield 3 & 4 Theatres, another freestanding venue.
-It showed its first features on May 25, 1979.
+It showed first features on May 25, 1979.
 The Ice Arena was rebuilt as the Plitt Theatres Woodfield Mall Theatres.
 This 5-plex opened for business on June 21, 1985.

 A second WOODFIELD MALL expansion was announced in March 1993, with construction getting underway late in the year.
-Twenty inline stores opened March 3, 1995, accompanied by a 3-level (215,000 square foot) Nordstrom and 2-level (124,000 square foot) Lord & Taylor (which replaced the circa-1973 store).
+Twenty inline stores opened on March 3, 1995, accompanied by a 3-level (215,000 square foot) Nordstrom and 2-level (124,000 square foot) Lord & Taylor (which replaced the circa-1973 store).

 The original Lord & Taylor was gutted and reconfigured as inline store spaces.
 These opened in late 1995.
 With its latest remodeling, WOODFIELD MALL encompassed approximately 2,224,000 leasable square feet and contained 288 stores and services.
+Marshall Field's received a Macy's nameplate on September 9, 2006.

-By 1993, Taubman Centers had entered into a joint venture with the Sacramento-based California Public Employees Retirement System (or CalPERS).
-By the early 2000s, Detroit's GM (General Motors) Pension Fund also had a piece of the proverbial WOODFIELD MALL pie.
 In November 2012, the CalPERS entity purchased a 50-percent share owned by the GM Pension Fund.
 After only one month, they sold a 50 percent share to Indianapolis' Simon Property Group.
 Taubman Centers, who had been managing the mall, was superseded by Simon on January 1, 2013.

 In January 2015, Simon embarked on a 14 million dollar renovation.
 New flooring, elevators, escalators and signage were installed.
 The Grand Court was refurbished and mall entrances also rebuilt.
 The project was completed in late 2015.

-Meanwhile, Sears had downsized their store into a 333,000 square foot operation.
-A 2-level (40,000 square foot) section was leased as Level 257, a "Pac-Man-themed" restaurant and entertainment center.
+Meanwhile, Sears had downsized into a 264,300 square foot operation.
+A 2-level (40,200 square foot) section was leased as Level 257, a Pac-Man-themed restaurant and entertainment center.
 In addition to sit-down dining, Level 257 included bowling lanes, arcade games, foosball and ping-pong tables.
-A grand opening was held March 2, 2015.
-In June 2017, work commenced on a new Dining Pavilion.
-It replaced two Upper Level stores; FYE (For Your Entertainment) and A'Gaci ladies' wear.
-The 12-bay food facility opened for business in mid-2018.
+A soft opening was held on March 2, 2015.
+The facility was renamed Pac-Man Entertainment.
+It was rechristened again in May 2021, when it became Enterrium.

 Sources: